absinthe0223/guide/Operating-Model/Onboarding.md

 # The First Week, Month, Beyond

-The first week of working at Learners Guild should be focused on learning -- learning the company norms, learning how to work with everyone, learning the tools we use, etc. New partners should be contributing a little bit all week, but the expectation is that they ask questions and get set up, not that they immediately assume leadership.
+The first week of working at OMALAB should be focused on learning -- learning the company norms, learning how to work with everyone, learning the tools we use, etc. New partners should be contributing a little bit all week, but the expectation is that they ask questions and get set up, not that they immediately assume leadership.

 After a week, the new partner should have their first one-on-one meeting.
 This meeting should go over all of the normal things that we cover in [One on Ones](https://docs.google.com/open?authuser=b%40getclef.com&id=1yVp1XzfjmHkwf_vQf-COInCHj2xd3b7ne_77YSleRgc), but should also probe about any gaps in their knowledge.

 From there, the process should merge towards the normal process.
 It’s important to set reasonable expectations and be very supportive for as long as it takes for the partner to feel comfortable at Learners Guild \(this might be a week for some and a month for others\).

-\[offer-letter\]: TODO make offer letter \(clef version: [https:\/\/docs.google.com\/document\/d\/1WUiY-mzKHJblc6MatcyZcqWqdnhe\_D4fl0RvFXR7dz0](https://docs.google.com/document/d/1WUiY-mzKHJblc6MatcyZcqWqdnhe_D4fl0RvFXR7dz0)\)
-\[prop-info-agreement\]: TODO do we need this? \(clef version:  [https:\/\/docs.google.com\/document\/d\/10RI3ne-OLjU8cwuwVuYA3H\_pQdEW1pioz1zIAJ3nOLY](https://docs.google.com/document/d/10RI3ne-OLjU8cwuwVuYA3H_pQdEW1pioz1zIAJ3nOLY)\)